datanav/docs/concepts.rst

 Pipes
 =====

-A *pipe* is composed of a :ref:`source <concepts-sources>`, a chain of :ref:`transforms <concepts-transforms>`, a :ref:`sink <concepts-sinks>`, and a :ref:`pump <concepts-pumps>`.
-It is an atomic unit that makes sure that data flows from the source to the sink at defined intervals.
+A :ref:`pipe <pipe_section>` is composed of a :ref:`source <concepts-sources>`, a chain of :ref:`transforms <concepts-transforms>`, a :ref:`sink <concepts-sinks>`, and a :ref:`pump <concepts-pumps>`.
+It is an atomic unit that makes sure that data flows from the source to the sink.
 It is a simple way to talk about the :ref:`flow <concepts-flows>` of data from a source system to a target system.
 The pipe is also the only way to specify how entities flow from dataset to dataset.

 .. image:: images/pipes-structure.png
     :width: 600px